pablovegan/Python-tips-tools/README.md

 ### Variables

-A Python **variable** is a symbolic name that is a reference or pointer to an object.
+A Python [**variable**](https://realpython.com/python-variables/) is a symbolic name that is a reference or pointer to an object.
 In Python, unlike other programming languages like C, different variables can point to the same object/memory address.
 Each object has a [counter](https://docs.python.org/3/extending/extending.html#reference-counts) that keeps track of how many variables (names) have been bound to this object.
 When an object runs out of references, it is no longer accessible and Python will reclaim the allocated memory so it can be used for something else.

 In general, variable names and attributes should follow the `lower_case_with_underscores` naming convention (as with functions).
 Only constants defined on a module level should be written in `UPPER_CASE_WITH_UNDERSCORES`.
 Variable names should be readable and meaningful, avoiding undescriptive names like single letters or cryptic abbreviations.

 And how are variables passed to functions?
 If you have heard about the _pass by reference_ and _pass by value_ paradigms, you may be wondering which one Python follows.
 Well, the truth is... neither!
-Python passes variables by [**assignment**](https://realpython.com/python-pass-by-reference/#passing-arguments-in-python); that is, when you call a Python function, each function argument becomes a variable to which the passed value is assigned.
+Python passes variables by [**assignment**](https://realpython.com/python-pass-by-reference/#passing-arguments-in-python); that is, when you call a Python function, each function argument becomes a (local)variable to which the passed object is assigned.
+Thus, a local and a global variable can point to the same object in memory, with [important consequences](examples/3-mutable-objects.ipynb) if the object is mutable.

 ### Type hints
 Python is both a **strongly typed** and a **dynamically typed** language.
-Strong typing means that variables do have a type and that the type matters when performing operations on a variable.
-Dynamic typing means that the type of the variable is determined only during runtime.
+[Strongly typed](https://dev.to/icncsx/python-is-strongly-dynamically-typed-what-does-that-mean-5810) means that the type of an object doesn't change in unexpected ways.

-Due to dynamic typing, in Python the same variable can have a different type at different times during the execution.
-Dynamic typing allows for flexibility in programming, but with a price in performance.
+In a [dynamically typed language](), the interpreter does not assign a type to the variable per se because the type can change at runtime.
+If you ask a variable its type, it will give you the type of the object it is currently assigned to at that moment.
+Therefore, Python [manages memory dynamically](https://docs.python.org/3/c-api/memory.html), which allows for flexibility in programming, but with a price in performance.

-Nonetheless, recent versions of Python allow one to add indicative type hints to our variables.
+Nonetheless, recent versions of Python allow one to add indicative [type hints](https://realpython.com/python-type-checking/) to our variables.
 For example

 ```Python
 a: int = 3